JacekDubikowski/build-your-own-framework/readme.md

 > a design pattern in which an object or function receives other objects or functions that it depends on.

 But how is it done?
 The pattern separates object creation from its usage.
-The required objects are provided ("injected") during runtime and the pattern implementation handles the creation of dependencies.
+The required objects are provided ("injected") during runtime and the pattern's implementation handles the creation of dependencies.

 *NOTE: Dependency Injection is implementation of [Inversion of control](https://www.wikiwand.com/en/Inversion_of_control)!*

 ### Available Dependency Injection solutions

-There at least a few DI framework that widely adopted in Java world.
+There are at least a few DI frameworks widely adopted in the Java world.

-* [Spring](https://spring.io) - dependency injection was initial part of the spring project and still is the core concept for framework
+* [Spring](https://spring.io) - dependency injection was the initial part of the spring project and still is the core concept for framework
 * [Guice](https://github.com/google/guice) - Google's framework just for DI,
 * [Dagger](https://dagger.dev/dev-guide/) - popular in the Android world,
 * [Micronaut](https://micronaut.io) - as part of the framework,
 * [Quarkus](https://quarkus.io/guides/cdi-reference) - as part of the framework.

-Most of them use annotations as one of possible way to configure the bindings.
+Most of them use annotations as one of the possible ways to configure the bindings.
 By bindings, I mean, configuration what implementations should be used or what should be provided to create objects.

 The DI is so popular that there was Java Specification Request for [it](https://jcp.org/en/jsr/detail?id=330).